 As mentioned above, only grind the amount of coffee you need.
 If you opt to buy ground beans, make sure to use them within two weeks of opening.

 Once brewed, how long does it last?
-If kept at room temperature, coffee once brewed should be consumed the same day, if possible, within 12 hours.
+If kept at room temperature, once brewed, coffee should be consumed the same day, if possible, within 12 hours.
 You can also store brewed coffee in the refrigerator for 3- 4 days.

 However, straight black coffee can be stored at room temperature for up to 24 hours after brewing.
 It will always be healthy to eat, but its initial taste will be missing.